joeapodaca/Election_Analysis/README.md

 The analysis of the elections show that:
 There were 369,711 votes cast in the election.

-There are 3 counties in the election.
+There are 3 counties in the election:
   - Denver
   - Jefferson
   - Arapahoe